awsdocs/aws-java-developer-guide-v2/doc_source/examples-lambda.rst

    limitations under the License.

 ############################################
-Creating, Listing, and Deleting |S3| Buckets
+Invoking, Listing, and Deleting Lambda Functions
 ############################################

 .. meta::
-    :description: How to create, list, or delete a bucket using the AWS SDK for Java 2.x.
+    :description: How to invoke, list, and delete a Lambda function by using the AWS SDK for Java 2.x.
-    :keywords: Amazon Simple Storage Service, Amazon S3, AWS SDK for Java 2.x, S3 code examples, CreateBucketRequest, ListBucketRequest, ListObjectsV2Request
+    :keywords: Amazon Lambda, AWS SDK for Java 2.x, Lambda code examples, deleteFunction, invoke, listFunctions

-Every object (file) in |S3| must reside within a *bucket*.
-A bucket represents a collection (container) of objects.
-Each bucket must have a unique *key* (name).
-For detailed information about buckets and their configuration, see :s3-dg:`Working with Amazon S3 Buckets <UsingBucket>` in the |s3-dg|.
+This section provides examples of programming with the Lambda service client by using the AWS SDK for Java 2.0.

 .. include:: common/s3-note-incomplete-upload-policy.txt